leondreamed/lionconfig/readme.md

 The [default ESLint configuration](https://github.com/leonzalion/lionconfig/blob/main/src/eslint/create-eslint-config.cjs) is based off of [xo](https://github.com/xojs/xo) with some modifications.

 To prevent unnecessary boilerplate in projects, `lionconfig` provides a wrapper over the ESLint binary which stubs certain files that aren't present in a folder:

+ESLint also includes `eslint-plugin-prettier` to also format files on lint.

 #### `tsconfig.eslint.json`